Terradue/doc-developer-sandbox/source/developer/stagedata.rst

 Inspect the application.xml
 ===========================

-The application.xml is the same used in the exercise :doc:`a basic workflow <basic>`:
+The application.xml is similar to the one used in the exercise :doc:`a basic workflow <basic>`:

 .. container:: context-application-descriptor-file